-The amount which may be refunded is equal to the amount which would not have been withheld had the declarations been submitted by the date required.
+The amount which may be refunded is equal to the amount which would not have been withheld had the declarations been submitted before the dividend was paid.

-In order for the amount of dividends tax withheld to be refunded, the - must be submitted within a period of three years after payment of the dividend.
+In order for the amount of dividends tax withheld to be refunded, the - must be submitted within a period of three years after date of payment of the dividend.

-- declarations referred to above; and - the written undertaking to forthwith inform the company or the regulated intermediary should the circumstances affecting the exemption from dividends tax applicable to the beneficial owner change or the beneficial owner cease to be the beneficial owner.
+- declarations referred to above; and - the written undertaking to forthwith inform the company or the regulated intermediary should the circumstances affecting the exemption from dividends tax or a reduced rate of tax applicable to the beneficial owner change or the beneficial owner cease to be the beneficial owner,

-An amount of dividends tax withheld by a company or regulated intermediary from the payment of a dividend will be refunded under s 64L(1A) and s 64M(1A) respectively if a rebate of foreign taxes on dividends which should have been deducted under s 64N from the dividends tax to be withheld was not so deducted, provided such rebate is claimed within three years after the payment of the dividend (see 8.2.1 and 8.3.1).
+An amount of dividends tax withheld by a company or regulated intermediary from the payment of a dividend will be refunded under s 64L(1A) and s 64M(1A) respectively if a rebate of foreign taxes on dividends which should have been deducted under s 64N from the dividends tax to be withheld was not so deducted, provided such rebate is claimed within three years after the date of payment of the dividend (see 8.2.1 and 8.3.1).